rayrlam/checkout/README.md

     ```
 - Access the Laravel application at `http://127.0.0.1/`

-### Contributing:

-We welcome contributions!
-If you have additional test examples, improvements, or bug fixes, please feel free to submit a pull request.

 ### License:

 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).